 The Evenflo EveryStage DLX Convertible Car Seat is toward the top of that price range, and for the most part that's justified, with its relatively strong feature set, excellent weight range, and safety features.
-But our hands-on reviews also found several shortcomings that are worth considering, enough so that this model doesn't make it onto our best convertible car seat list.
+But our hands-on reviews also found several shortcomings that are worth considering, enough so that this model doesn't make it onto our annual convertible car seat reviews.

 Pros: Rear-facing up to 50 pounds, Largest weight range available (4 to 120 pounds), Converts to belt-positioning booster car seat, Easy-tighten LATCH system, High adjustability, Machine washable cover, Cup-holders, Approved for air travel, No-rethread harness, Side impact protection, Steel-reinforced frame, EPS energy-absorbing headrest foam, Soft breathable fabric, Relatively low price.

 Cons:Very heavy, Very large, Somewhat low quality for price.